dhodzic1/Semantic-Analysis-AI-Final-Project/README.md

 Build Status: ![example param](https://github.com/github/docs/actions/workflows/main.yml/badge.svg?branch=main)

-**Project Target**: The goal of this project is to build a Natural Language Processing (NLP) model which utilizes multiclass classification to perform the task of semantic analysis upon a set of data.
+**Project Target**: The goal of this project is to build a Natural Language Processing (NLP) model which utilizes multiclass classification to perform the task of sentiment analysis upon a set of data.

 Built with -
 * Tensorflow